r-uby-dev/roda-llm/README.md

 An agent is an ActiveRecord model that you own.
 The plugin provides HTTP endpoints and a web console that you can attach to your agents.
-An agent can implement its own tools, access MCP tools, and pretty much anything else an llm.rb agent can do.
+An agent can implement its own tools, use MCP tools, and pretty much anything else an llm.rb agent can do.
+An agent is stored in a single column on a single row as a JSON blob that can be optimized to use `jsonb` on postgres.

 ```ruby